Why You Need an Editor

 It is good for a manuscript to be edited even if it will be edited by the publisher because you must first get accepted by the publisher.
 If the publisher sees that the manuscript requires too much work, they may decide that the manuscript is not worth the effort and expense.
 If you are working through an agent, the agent has to be able to sell the manuscript, and a manuscript that looks nonprofessional and has many errors is not an appealing product to purchase.
 Having a well-written and well-edited manuscript may make the difference between acceptance and rejection.

 Structural editing is clarifying or reorganizing for content and structure and usually (but not always) includes some rewriting and reorganization of the text.
 Structural editing can be considered content editing for nonfiction.
-I also include copyediting when I do a structural edit.
 I’ll evaluate your manuscript to determine the level of editing required and a rate.

 Copyediting is the most common edit requested.
 It includes the items listed in proofreading but may also add: